Managing Rats with IPM

 One of the most exciting aspects of citizen science in the garden is its potential to shed light on the relationships between plants, insects, and other organisms.
 Through projects such as monitoring pollinator activity or tracking bird populations, gardeners can gather valuable data that helps scientists better understand local ecosystems and inform conservation efforts.

 The strength of collective wisdom is undeniable.
 Being intricately connected to their local outdoors, gardeners involvement in building this wisdom and contributing to citizen science is significant.
-A notable citizen science initiative here in Australia is causing a stir within the gardening community.
 Enthusiasts intrigued by frogs and their potential presence in gardens are eagerly joining the "FrogID Australian Museum," app.
 This is an engaging citizen science project dedicated to monitoring frog populations in people's backyards and local communities.
 Participants contribute valuable data to aid researchers in better understanding frog habitats, behaviours, and population trends.
 FrogID also plays a crucial role in tracking the locations of Cane Toads and identifying areas where frogs thrive or face challenges.
 By correlating frog calls with weather patterns and habitat conditions, researchers gain insights into how different frog species adapt to a changing environment.
 Hop on board and be a part of this important research effort!

 Citizen science apps are a great way to engage younger people in understanding and connecting to the natural world.
-The upcoming City Nature Challenge on April 26 presents an exciting opportunity for urban gardeners to engage in citizen science.
+The City Nature Challenge in April presents an opportunity for urban gardeners to engage in citizen science.
 This global event encourages people to explore and document the biodiversity in their cities using the iNaturalist app.
 By participating, gardeners can contribute valuable data about urban biodiversity whilst discovering the natural wonders hidden in their own neighbourhoods.

 These projects not only benefit scientific research but also provide valuable insights for home gardeners.
 By learning about the flora and fauna in their area, gardeners can make informed decisions about plant selection and garden design, creating habitats that support local biodiversity and promote ecosystem resilience.

 Citizen science holds tremendous potential to revolutionise the way we approach gardening and biodiversity conservation.
-By engaging in simple yet impactful activities, gardeners can contribute to scientific research, deepen their connection with nature, and foster a sense of community among fellow enthusiasts (citizen scientists).
-It's worth noting that citizen science activities are great for the whole family, offering a fantastic learning opportunity for kids as they explore and discover the wonders of the natural world alongside their parents, so don't forget to get the little people in your life involved, too!!
+By engaging in simple yet impactful activities, like the Aussie Bird Count, gardeners can contribute to scientific research, deepen their connection with nature, and foster a sense of community among fellow enthusiasts (citizen scientists).
+And with these activities being great for the whole family, it’s an ideal way to involve children in exploring and learning about the wonders of the natural world - so don't forget to get the little people in your life involved, too!!

 A Sustainable Gardener's Guide to Thrifty Gardening